SgtFoose/JSON-Parser/README.md

 Simple C# JSON Parser

 This is a simple JSON Parser written for C#.
 It takes RAW JSON and deserializes it.
+In the \JSON\JSON Deserializer\bin\Debug you will find the JSON Deserializer.exe to run it in Windows 10.

-By default the Array + Nested Parser is running which means it will decode a JSON with a nested and array input.
+By default the Array + Nested Parser is running which means it will decode a JSON with some nested values (Street Address) and an array (phoneNumbers) as input.

-Please use the example below for testing:
+Please use the example JSON format (copy paste) below for testing:

 {
     "firstname" : "Roger",